MegApril/hospital-util/README.md

      - Complication Rates for MAternal and NEonatal Patients
      - Readmission Rates within 30 days
      - Correlation between Cost and Health Outcomes
-     - Mortality Rate for NEonatal and Maternal Patients
+     - Mortality Rate for Neonatal and Maternal Patients
      - Health Equity Metrics

 _This project is a simulated analysis developed by the author.
-The "client," Riverside Medical Center is a fictional enterprise to mimic a realistic healthcare environment._
+The "client," Riverside Medical Center, is a fictional enterprise to mimic a realistic healthcare environment._

-To view the changelog for the entire Healthcare Analysis Project, click here: <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTMlU2u-kZP33EZCPlUPQRWAUR1cvxvSjp3UbTXVSjylTS4GKgxNDW7qqSeiIiuXSHnzEN2xLvASnt/pubhtml?widget=true&amp;headers=false"></iframe>
 ## Exploratory Data Analysis
 EDA involved exploring the data to answer key stakeholder questions such as:
   - What is the average length of stay for maternal and neonatal patients by diagnosis or procedure type?